KWAC-EE/T1-T0ast/README.md

 My power scheme (24pin ATX + 4-pin) seems to be working as intended.
 The momentary switch is superceded by a relay to keep the PSU active once the CM is powered on.
 At this time, Safe powe-down operation can only be completed from the desktop.
 Currently powering via Pico-PSU & 12VDC supply for bench setup, but larger PCIE cards/ Sata drives will likely require increased wattage and stability of a full supply.

 I've been testing with a CM4 and Radxa-CM5 while i wait for my pi Cm5 (on backorder) so behavior might change when I'm able to switch to the real deal.

+**3/7/2025**
+Rev X2 updates based on sample testing have been laid out.
+Development kits for 7x USB2 hub are inbound.
+SATA bridges have been corrected based on feedback from TI.

+Due to differences in startup behavior between rPi & Radxa CM5, hardwired delay circuits have been added to latching relays, and power button/reset have been made discrete.

+Previous assembly process called out ENIG for PCB; will switch to HASL to save cost